REmatchChile/REmatch/README.md

 cmake --build build/javascript/
 ```

-Then the JavaScript/WASM bindings can be found in `./build/javascript/bin/`
+Then the JavaScript/WASM bindings can be found in `./build/javascript/bin/`.
+Notice that it is not intended to use this bindings directly.
+Prefer using the [REmatch's NPM package](https://www.npmjs.com/package/rematch-javascript).

 ### 5. Python bindings